 Toward the end of 2003, Ideal Health announced that it had teamed up with ITV Direct, which marketed products mainly through cable TV infomercials.
 For several months, the Ideal Health Web site promoted "Supreme Greens with MSM," an herbal product with about 35 ingredients.
 The Web site claimed that (a) modern lifestyle tends to make the body too acidic; (b) stress, environmental toxins, refined foods can leave you "vulnerable to the often-serious health consequences of a 'too-acid' body"; and (c) the product contained "vital alkalizing nutrients to help support your body's proper acid/base balance."
 These claims were sheer baloney.
 Meanwhile, ITV Direct infomercials were making similar assertions plus claims that Supreme Greens was effective against cancer and many other diseases.
 In April 2004, the FDA ordered ITV Direct to stop making the disease-related and "acid-base balance" claims .
 In June, the Federal Trade Commission (FTC) charged the company with false advertising and obtained a temporary injunction .
 Although not implicated in these actions, Ideal Health appeared to have stopped marketing Supreme Greens about the time that the FTC obtained its injunction.

 Ideal Health appeared to have more potential for big losses than most multilevel companies.
 Several people have described to me how they were persuaded to purchase customized television infomercials that they hoped would generate sales for them.
 They spent thousands of dollars to make the infomercial and additional money to broadcast them on local television channels, but the broadcasts resulted in few or no customers.
 Some also reported investing in a company-designed mass-mailing program that was also unsuccessful.
 By August 2004, the FTC had received seven complaints from people who lost from $5,000 to $25,000 using one or both of these systems .
-I have not examined the Trump Network's marketing strategies, but prospective distributors should keep in mind that investing money in any MLM that sells health-relaated products is risky..
+I have not examined the marketing strategies of Trump or Bioceutica, but prospective distributors should keep in mind that investing money in any MLM that sells health-related products is risky.

 The Bottom Line